'This land is me'

-Background: Although Aborigines had been living there for more than 50,000 years, the English declared Australia to be Terra Nullius, because they found no houses, no fences and no other visible signs of cultivation.
+Background: Although Aboriginal Peoples had been living there for more than 50,000 years, the English declared Australia to be Terra Nullius, because they found no houses, no fences and no other visible signs of cultivation.
 The land was annexed for the British Crown.
-The Aborigines did not receive citizens’ rights in their own land until 1967.
+The Indigenous Peoples did not receive citizens’ rights in their own land until 1967.
 Since there had been neither a capitulation subjection nor a treaty, the Terra Nullius Declaration has been always of questionable legality and was refuted for the first time in the legendary Mabo Court Case in 1992 by the High Court of Australia.
-This lead to a spate of land right claims by the Aborigines and in 1994 resulted in the Native Title Act.
+This lead to a spate of land right claims by Aboriginal Peoples and in 1994 resulted in the Native Title Act.

-The Aborigines say – and it is more than merely a finely-tuned phrase – 'THIS LAND IS ME', what means that the identity of Australia´s indigenous people is defined by the land and its creation story.
+The Aboriginal Peoples would say – and it is more than merely a finely-tuned phrase – 'THIS LAND IS ME', what means that the identity of Australia´s Indigenous people is defined by the land and its creation story.

-The Aborigines’ deep identification with 'their' homeland originates in their story of creation, which in the Central Desert (in the language of the Warlpiri) is called Tjukurrpa, in English the Dreaming.
+The Aboriginal Peopoles’ deep identification with 'their' homeland originates in their story of creation, which in the Central Desert (in the language of the Warlpiri) is called Tjukurrpa, in English the Dreaming.
 In German the confusing term 'Traumzeit' ('Dreamtime') is often used, confusing because it has nothing to do with dreaming nor with a specific point in time.
-For the Aborigines the Tjukurrpa is very real and ongoing, everywhere and all the time.
+For Aboriginal Peoples the Tjukurrpa is very real and ongoing, everywhere and all the time.

 The creation stories vary from region to region, however they are always based in some way on the idea that ancestral beings emerged from the land.
 These creative beings shaped the earth in its present form, created sacred sites and waterholes and gave the humans their songs, ceremonies and law before they found their manifestation again in the land in some form or the other.